 Diagnosing breast cancer

-If you have found a lump in your breast or had an abnormal mammogram, a breast cancer diagnosis is the next step.
+If you have found a lump in your breast, had an abnormal mammogram, or experienced another finding that may indicate breast cancer, a quick and precise diagnosis is the next step.
 At Penn Medicine, our diagnostic specialists use the latest imaging, testing, and procedures to thoroughly evaluate areas of concern in the breast.
 We identify the characteristics of every breast cancer to create personalized treatment plans based on your unique breast cancer diagnosis.

 How is breast cancer diagnosed?